Flashing Hardware¶

 u/the_gchart on Reddit makes and sells 3 pin UPDI programmers for use with lights using 3 pad layouts.
 These are all-in-one boards with the serial programmer and pogo pins all on a single PCB with a USB port so there is no need for separate programmer and probe, it’s all in a single package.
 These work extremely well and are very easy to use.

-Check the monthly Buy/Sell/Trade thread in r/flashlight on Reddit for his post(s) and send a PM to order one.
+Check the monthly Buy/Sell/Trade thread in r/flashlight on Reddit for his post(s) and send a PM to order one or they are also available via UPDI Programmer by ghart (US Source).

 Note

 Some of these adapters have a USB C port but require USB A on the other end.
-Later revisions can also use USB C on both ends (C to C).
+Current revisions can also use USB C on both ends (C to C).

 He has also posted the PCB designs for various probes he makes on OSHPark for those who would prefer to DIY.